 2022/23 Site-Specific Deer Damage Management Plan for Rutgers Ecological Preserve

 There is an over population of White Tail Deer across central New Jersey, as well as in the Rutgers Ecological Preserve (RUEP) located on the Livingston Campus of Rutgers University.
-The unchecked populations of deer can cause damage to the plant life and causing a danger to vehicles traveling on the perimeter roads.
+Unchecked populations of deer can cause damage to the plant life and causing a danger to vehicles traveling on the perimeter roads.
 In an attempt to lower the population of deer, a deer management program was instituted in the Fall of 2012.
 This management plan is modeled after the successful deer damage management plan employed on other New Jersey Agricultural Experiment Station (NJAES) lands.
 The plan has been reviewed and approved by the members of a Deer Management Advisory Committee which includes participation from RU Police Department, Office of Risk Management, and Facilities Management, as well as by the RU EcoPreserve Advisory Committee and the Dean of the School of Environmental and Biological Sciences.
 Conservation officers of the New Jersey Division of Fish & Wildlife also monitor the conduct of the hunt to ensure that all relevant NJ hunting regulations are followed.

-The goal is to reduce the high level of deer browsing pressure such that we see a significant increase in the amount and diversity of native understory vegetation and regeneration of tree seedlings/saplings to replace overstory trees killed due to disease, pests and storm damage.
-This will require sustained management over several years before we may be able to discern a significant response in the vegetation.
-A secondary goal is to reduce the damage to landscape plantings on Livingston Campus, as well as neighboring properties.
-A shorter term goal is to reduce deer-vehicle collisions on Livingston Campus.
+The long term goal is to reduce the high level of deer browsing pressure such that we see a significant increase in the amount and diversity of native understory vegetation and regeneration of tree seedlings/saplings to replace overstory trees killed due to disease, pests and storm damage.
+This will require sustained management every year.
+Initial indications from the 5+ years of management are that the vegetation community in the EcoPreserve is responding positively.
+Secondary goals are to reduce the damage to landscape plantings on Livingston Campus, as well as neighboring properties and to reduce deer-vehicle collisions on Livingston Campus.

 Deer Reduction Goal: